noble-assets/authority/x/authority/spec/02_messages.md

 This message emits no events.

-## Update Authority
+## Transfer Authority

-`noble.authority.v1.MsgUpdateAuthority`
+`noble.authority.v1.MsgTransferAuthority`

-A message that updates the underlying authority of this module.
+A message that initiates a transfer of the underlying authority of this module.

 ```shell
 auth_info: